TL;DR

 How do I maintain consistency with workout logging?

 Start simple by logging just your main lifts and rest times.
 Build the habit before adding complexity.
 Choose an app with quick input methods that don't disrupt your training flow.
-Kenso's streamlined interface specifically addresses this by minimizing the time between sets spent on your phone.
+Kenso's streamlined interface specifically addresses this by minimizing the time you spend on your phone between sets.

 Ready to take your strength training seriously?
-Download Kenso and experience workout logging designed specifically for lifters who train with intention.
-Start your free trial today and see how detailed progression tracking can accelerate your results.
+Download Kenso and experience workout logging designed for lifters who train with intention.
+Start your free trial today and see how detailed progression tracking can support your results.